AnnaDK/Cook-Book/README.md

 # **BLEND IT**

 "Blend It" is a website with a collection of smoothies recipes.
-It has a choice of recipes in three different categories, the possibility to add, edit, or delete a recipe, intuitive design, and list of recommended blenders.
+It has a choice of recipes in four different categories, the possibility to add, edit, or delete a recipe, intuitive design, and list of recommended blenders.

 ## [Click To visit "Blend It" !](https://smoothie-cookbook.herokuapp.com/)